OHSAS 18001 / ISO 45001 Occupational Health & Safety

 OHSAS 18001 Health and Safety Management provides the operational level capabilities to manage workplace health and safety.
-It pertains to practically all industries including Aerospace and Defense, Automotive, Consumer Packaged Goods, General Manufacturing, Hi-Tech and Life Sciences .
-Besides the toll on employees and their families, a company’s financial impact for incidents can be lost time, lost productivity, delay in delivery of goods and services, exposure to litigation, fines, citations and remediation.
+It pertains to practically all industries including Aerospace and Defense, Automotive, Consumer Packaged Goods, General Manufacturing, Hi-Tech, and Life Sciences.
+Besides the toll on employees and their families, a company’s financial impact for incidents can include lost time, lost productivity, delay in delivery of goods and services, exposure to litigation, fines, citations, and remediation.
 While the quality management of products or services and environmental protection protect physical phenomena, safety and health management in the workplace involves protecting people and developing a safety culture between employers and employees.

-Introducing ISO 45001, a new workplace safety standard that will eventually replace OHSAS 18001 by end of 2017.
-To comply with international needs and requirements, more than 50 countries and organisations have been involved in the creation of ISO 45001.
+Introducing ISO 45001, a new workplace safety standard that replaced OHSAS 18001 at the end of 2017.
+To comply with international needs and requirements, more than 50 countries and organizations have been involved in the creation of ISO 45001.
 The aim is to provide a tool that can be used by any organization, in any industry, anywhere in the world.
 The new international standard is designed to allow organizations to tailor occupational health and safety management systems to their workplace more effectively.
 The requirements for ISO 45001 are process-oriented instead of focused on ensuring that a specific procedure is adopted.
 This will allow organizations to develop an occupational health and safety management program that addresses the specific risks of their workplace.
-The new standard will use ISO 9001:2015 and ISO 14001:2015 as its references.
-This means the requirements of this standard will be harmonized with the requirements of the other two standards making integration into an existing management system far easier due to the common framework.
+The new standard uses ISO 9001:2015 and ISO 14001:2015 as its references.
+This means the requirements of this standard is harmonized with the requirements of the other two standards making integration into an existing management system far easier due to the common framework.

-ComplianceQuest – Enterprise Compliance and Quality Management Software (EQMS) is an integrated cloud based solution that provides the capabilities to meet OHSAS 18001 or ISO 45001 for health and safety and will help companies automate their OSHA incident recording and electronic reporting anywhere, anytime for anyone.
-CQ significantly reduces the effort involved in maintaining your Health and Safety system by eliminating manual efforts, scattered hard copy storage and by making the required processes to be automated while maintaining full traceability.
-Fully integrated with solutions for quality and environmental incident management, CQ provides you one platform to your needs.
-Natively built and run on Salesforce, CQ was designed from the ground-up to provide the reliability, versatility and scalability for all size companies with worry-free infrastructure and maintenance.
+ComplianceQuest – Enterprise Quality, Health, Safety and Environment Management Software (QHSE) is an integrated cloud-based solution that provides the capabilities to meet OHSAS 18001 or ISO 45001 for health and safety and will help companies automate their OSHA incident recording and electronic reporting anywhere, anytime for anyone.
+CQ significantly reduces the effort involved in maintaining your Health and Safety system by eliminating manual efforts, scattered hard copy storage and by making the required processes automated while maintaining full traceability.
+Fully integrated with solutions for quality and environmental incident management, CQ provides you with one platform for your needs.
+Natively built and run on Salesforce, CQ was designed from the ground-up to provide reliability, versatility, and scalability for all size companies with worry-free infrastructure and maintenance.